 - Employee means any person other than an apprentice engaged under the Apprentices Act, 1961 employed by an industrial establishment to do any skilled, semi-skilled or unskilled, manual, operational, supervisory, managerial, administrative, technical or clerical work for hire or reward, whether the terms of employment be express or implied, and also includes a person declared to be an employee by the appropriate Government, but does not include any member of the Armed Forces of the Union.

 - Worker means any person except an apprentice employed in any industry to do any manual, unskilled, skilled, technical, operational, clerical or supervisory work for hire or reward, whether the terms of employment be express or implied and includes working journalists, and includes any such person who has been, dismissed, discharged or retrenched or otherwise terminated in connection with or as a consequence of, that dispute, or whose dismissal, discharge or retrenchment has led to that dispute, but does not include any such person:

-- who is employed in the police service or as an officer or other employee of a prison; or
+- who is employed in the police service, as an officer or other employee of a prison; or

 - who is employed mainly in a managerial or administrative capacity

-- Trade Union means any combination, whether temporary or permanent, formed primarily for the purpose of regulating the relations between workers and employers or between workers and workers, or between employers and employers, or for imposing restrictive conditions on the conduct of any trade or business, and includes any federation of two or more Trade Unions.
+- Trade Union means any combination, whether temporary or permanent, formed primarily to regulate the relations between workers and employers or between workers and workers, or between employers and employers, or for imposing restrictive conditions on the conduct of any trade or business and includes any federation of two or more Trade Unions.